 Phased operations conducted throughout the metropolitan and regional police districts targeting graffiti vandalism have been in place since February 2011.
-There have been ten phases of Operations to date with a total of 1582 offenders charged with 4513 offences.
+There have been 13 phases of Operations to date, with over 1932 offenders charged with 5234 offences.

 Eraser 1, February 2011

 The first phase of Operation Eraser commenced in February 2011.
 The focus of this operation was on graffiti linked to public transport and other identified hotspots.
 Eraser 1 included the release of 19 photographs of unidentified Persons of Interest in The West Australian newspaper.

 As a result of this release Crime Stoppers received over 300 phone calls from members of the public with information assisting Police in the identification of graffiti vandals.
 The total effort of the operation resulted in 82 persons being charged with 301 offences.

 Eraser 2 was conducted in July 2011.
 Again this operation targeted graffiti vandalism across public transport, large asset infrastructure, schools and local council property.
 The operation involved the release of images of unidentified Persons of Interest to the Community Newspapers Group, with those images depicted on the front pages of some 750,000 copies and delivered across the metropolitan area.
 The total effort of the operation resulted in 97 persons being charged with 589 offences.

 Eraser 3 was conducted in February 2012.
 The media strategy for Operation Eraser 3 involved the release of images of unidentified Persons of Interest to The West Australian and the broadcast of related CCTV vision on Channel Seven News.
 The total effort of the operation resulted in 69 persons charged with 328 offences.

 Eraser 4, April 2012

 Eraser 4 was conducted in April 2012.
 There was no media involvement for this operation with its main areas of focus being: